 Background to the research

 Preterm infants are an understudied but large patient group.
 In the European Union alone, 400,000 babies are born preterm each year.
-In a high healthcare setting, greater than 50% of babies who survive being born before 28 weeks (‘extremely preterm’), and about 30% of babies born between 28 and 32 weeks (‘very preterm’) will suffer lifelong disability, including cerebral palsy, severely impaired cognitive functions, and neurodevelopmental disorders such as attention deficit and hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).
+In a high healthcare setting, greater than 50% of babies who survive being born before 28 weeks (‘extremely preterm’), and about 30% of babies born between 28 and 32 weeks (‘very preterm’) will have lifelong disability, including cerebral palsy, severely impaired cognitive functions, and neurodevelopmental disorders such as attention deficit and hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).

 Even babies born close to a normal gestational length (between 32 and 37 weeks, ‘late preterm’) are at increased risk of neonatal mortality and morbidity, including increased rates of cerebral palsy, lower cognitive performance on standardised IQ exams and increased rates of neurodevelopmental disorders.